buchi2/smarthome/enocean/README.md

 According to the plugin implementation of the enocean-devices you have to specify at least a enocean-id (enocean serial number in format 01:a2:f3:2d), the correct enocean-rorg-code and an enocean-value.

-The following example is for a rocker/switch with two rocker and 6 available combinations.
+The following example is for a rocker/switch with two rocker and 6 available combinations (EEP F6_02_02).
 left rocker down = A1
 left rocker up = A0
 right rocker down = B1